Proven-Paradox/shaper-system/Handbook.md

 **Pickup** [Healer]
 When you heal an ally from 0 HP, add twice your Heart to the healing done.
 This benefit increases as you raise your Hero Tier: the additional healing increases by an amount equal to your twice your Heart each Hero Tier (so Heart x 4 at Hero Tier 2, Heart x 6 at Hero Tier 3, and so on).

-**Shared Power** [Enabler]
-When you use an ability on an ally (such as a Healing spell or an Augment) that ally regains MP equal to your Heart or half the spell’s MP cost, whichever is lower (minimum 1).
-This benefit increases as you raise your Hero Tier: the MP restored increases by an amount equal to your Heart each Hero Tier (so Heart x 2 at Hero Tier 2, Heart x 3 at Hero Tier 3, and so on).
-It is still limited by half the spell’s MP cost at all levels.

 ## Soulful Techniques
 These are techniques and traits that enable heroes to protect allies and crush foes in equal measure.
 These come five types.
 * Augmentor - Characters who support and empower their allies will find use for these Powers.